-A benefit of growing herbs is that they do not suffer many of the problems that flowers and vegetables do.
-Something that you might face, is the problem of mildew or mold.
-Both of these things can damage and kill even the most prolific herbs.
+It is often said that herbs thrive on neglect.
+While this isn't completely true, it can be easier to find success growing herbs than with many other garden plants.
+One benefit is that most herbs do not suffer many of the problems that plague flowers and vegetables.
+Something that you could run into though when growing herbs is a problem with mildew or mold.
+Both can damage and kill even the most prolific herbs.

 How to Spot Mold and Mildew on Herbs

-- Mold appears on plants as a slimy, brown or black area.
-You will notice this on the leaf or stem.
+- Mold appears on plants as a slimy, brown, or black area.
+Mold can occur on leaves or stems..

 - Mildew is a powdery or fuzzy grayish patch.
 This most often occurs on the leaves but can become noticeable on the stem as well.

 If you see either of these signs on your herbs, there are some emergency steps that you should take.
-The primary goal is to prevent them from doing more damage and possibly killing your herb plant.
+The primary goal is to prevent more damage by eliminating conditions unfavorable to your plants.